Geoff Luxenberg: Biography

-Career
+Political career

 During his first term in the General Assembly, Luxenberg secured $300,000 in state funds to complete Manchester's sidewalk upgrade project and $450,000 for the renovation of Whiton Library.
 He was instrumental in passing a law to divest state resources from Iran, helped cut the business entity tax for small businesses to once every other year and supported the Earned Income Tax Credit (EITC.

 In 2013, he took on a number of initiatives including expanding awareness on illnesses and diseases that affect children and seniors, and he fought to preserve funding for the Children's Trust Fund to prevent child abuse and neglect.

 In his first term, he served as the Vice Chair of the Banks Committee.
 He sat on the Finance, Review, and Bonding Committee and the Committee on Veteran's Affairs.